Quesadilla Egg in a Hole

 - Reduce heat to medium-low.
 Add larger quesadilla to skillet.
 Cook 1 minute; turn.
 Gently crack egg into hole in quesadilla.
 Drizzle egg with water.
 Reduce heat to low.
 Cover and cook 6 to 8 minutes or until egg yolk is firm, not runny.
 Sprinkle with avocado, queso fresco cheese and cilantro.
 Serve with salsa.

 - Don’t like it hot?
-Substitute plain Monterey Jack or Cheddar for the pepper Jack cheese.
+Substitute plain Monterey Jack or cheddar for the pepper Jack cheese in this Quesadilla Egg-in-a-Hole recipe.